BBC Radio nan Gàidheal: Coverage

-Radio nan Gàidheal broadcasts for over 90 hours every week, and joins BBC Radio Scotland's medium-wave feed when they close transmission. now frequently broadcasts important Scottish football matches providing Gaelic commentary.
+Radio nan Gàidheal broadcasts for over 90 hours every week, and joins BBC Radio Scotland's medium-wave feed when they close transmission.
+Since BBC Radio Scotland itself joins BBC Radio 5 Live when it signs off, the same applies to Radio nan Gàidheal as well during parts of Gàidheal's sign-off time.
+Radio nan Gàidheal now frequently broadcasts important Scottish football matches providing Gaelic commentary.

-Radio nan Gàidheal shows are available for 30 days after most recent broadcast on BBC iPlayer and on the BBC's website.
+Radio nan Gàidheal shows are available for 30 days after most recent broadcast on the BBC Sounds app and on the BBC's website.

 Podcasts of some shows are available from the BBC website and on iTunes for some time after transmission.
 These include two programmes aimed at learners of the language, entitled Letter to Gaelic Learners and The Little Letter, the latter being a more basic version of the former.
 Both letters are also available at learngaelic.net, with transcripts.

 Funding

 The service budget for 2009 was £3.9m with a change of any more than 10% requiring approval of the BBC Trust.
 The service budget in 2011 was almost the same as 2009 at £3.8m and requires the same controls as previous licences.
 This funding comes from the BBC Trust, the governing body of the BBC which is operationally independent of management and external bodies.
 As is the same with all BBC Radio and TV stations, the channel is funded by the licence fees gathered.